Wire

 Review by Ira Robbins, Trouser Press, April 1978

-As the fallout from new wave continues to turn up on plastic, a few gangs of rockers have chosen (wisely I suppose) to see how ...
+AS THE FALLOUT from new wave continues to turn up on plastic, a few gangs of rockers have chosen (wisely I suppose) to see how ...

-Live Review by Andy Gill, NME, May 1978
+Live Review by Andy Gill, New Musical Express, 13 May 1978

 TO USE an alimentary analogy, punk can be seen as a kind of musical laxative, clearing away all that stodgy stuff that was blocking the ...

-Interview by Andy Gill, NME, September 1978
+Interview by Andy Gill, New Musical Express, 16 September 1978

 "Well it's alright just listenCan't wait for 78God those r.p.m.Can't wait for themDon't just watchHours happenGet in there kidAnd snap them."
 Wire, 'It's So Obvious' ...

-Interview by Harry Doherty, Melody Maker, December 1978
+Interview by Harry Doherty, Melody Maker, 9 December 1978

 "We don't need nude tarts to sell records.
 Thus spake Wire, the most ruggedly uncompromising band HARRY DOHERTY has met for, oh, at least a ...